The Areopagus Hill in Athens Greece

 Entrance to the Hill

-• During summer the hill will be crowded and too hot to stay for more than a short time.
-I suggest you visit it the earliest possible or for a nice sunset go after 7.30 but never in the dark as in certain areas it is very slippery with minimum light.
+• During the summer, the hill will be crowded and too hot to stay for more than a short time.
+I suggest you visit it as early as possible, or for the sunset, go after 7.30, but never in the dark, as in certain areas it is very slippery with minimal light.

 • Wear flat shoes with a good grip and use the modern metal staircase.

-The last time I visited (April 2024) I was a bit disappointed by the numerous cigarette butts and the graffiti spoiling a significant Athenian monument.
-I am aware that the Athens municipality does clean the place but as it is open and free for everyone to go, people do not respect Areopagus as they should.
+I know that the Athens municipality does clean the place, but as it is open and free for everyone to go, people do not respect the Areopagus as they should.

-However, keep as a last thought, that this is a wonderful place to be in Athens: for its history, its religious significance to Christianity and for the lovely feeling of being high above Athens, an ancient and modern vibrant city!
+However, keep in mind that this is a wonderful place to be in Athens: for its history, its religious significance to Christianity, and for the lovely feeling of being high above Athens, an ancient and modern, vibrant city!

 Which are the Best Areas to Stay in Central Athens?